pachterlab/varseek/docs/build.md

 - Version numbers of Ensembl IDs will be ignored.
 NOTE: When 'sequences' input is a genome, also see 'gtf' argument below.

-Alternatively, if 'mutations' is a string specifying a supported database, sequences can be a string indicating the source upon which to apply the mutations.
+Alternatively, if 'variants' is a string specifying a supported database, sequences can be a string indicating the source upon which to apply the variants.
 See below for supported databases and sequences options.
-To see the supported combinations of mutations and sequences, either
+To see the supported combinations of variants and sequences, either
 1) run `vk build --help` from the command line, or
 2) run varseek.varseek_build.print_valid_values_for_variants_and_sequences_in_varseek_build() in python

 `-v` `--variants`
-Path to csv or tsv file (str) (e.g., 'mutations.csv'), or DataFrame (DataFrame object), containing information about the mutations in the following format:
+Path to csv or tsv file (str) (e.g., 'variants.csv'), or DataFrame (DataFrame object), containing information about the variants in the following format:

 | mutation         | mut_ID | seq_ID |
 | c.2C>T           | mut1   | seq1   | -> Apply mutation 1 to sequence 1